 How is that for a direct opener and a quick escalation?!

-It was clear she was attracted to me, and it was clear as well that I was being socially retarded for talking to her like that.
+It was clear that she was attracted to me, and it was clear as well that I was being socially retarded for talking to her like that.

 This is another quick approach which I did, but I was successful this time around.
 And the message is – you can still take a solid phone number in less than 60 seconds, but you need to remain socially calibrated to achieve that.

 My bus stop was approaching, and it was one of the main stops, so it was likely they too would have got off there.
-I stood up and moved towards the middle door, and at that point I turned around to check if they were getting off as well, and to have a look at them.
+I stood up and moved towards the middle door, and at that point I turned around to check if they were getting off as well, and also to have a look at them.
 They were reaching for the rear door.

 On the sidewalk I stopped them: